Cancer Prevention and Control

 Ongoing Projects

-Multiple Principal Investigators: Jessica G. LaRose, PhD and Bernard Fuemmeler, PhD
+Multiple Principal Investigators: Jessica G. LaRose, PhD, Bernard Fuemmeler, PhD, Brynn Sheehan, PhD

 Funding Source: National Cancer Institute

-Project Summary: This is an academic-public partnership between an interdisciplinary team of investigators from the Virginia Commonwealth University, Eastern Virginia Medical School, and Virginia’s U.S. Department of Housing and Urban Development-administered income-based housing communities.
-The overarching goal of the VA-ACCERT Center is to improve dissemination and implementation of health promotion and cancer prevention programming within income-based communities and across the state to close the unjust gaps in cancer-related health outcomes among marginalized populations.
+Project Summary: This is an academic-public partnership between an interdisciplinary team of investigators from Virginia Commonwealth University, Old Dominion University, and Virginia’s U.S. Department of Housing and Urban Development-administered income-based housing communities.
+The overarching goal of the VA-ACCERT Center is to improve dissemination and implementation of cancer prevention programming within income-based communities and across the state to mitigate disparities in cancer risk and outcomes.

 Principal Investigator: Ashlee Loughan, PhD